• Skip to primary navigation

 Cool Whip is a ready-to-use whipped topping that's sweetened and stabilized with ingredients like high fructose corn syrup and hydrogenated vegetable oil.

-While heavy whipping cream is a natural dairy product that's unsweetened and can be whipped to various consistencies depending on how long it's beaten.
-And it won't hold up as well in warm temperatures.
+Heavy whipping cream is a natural dairy product that's unsweetened and can be whipped to various consistencies depending on how long it's beaten.
+However, it won't hold up as well in warm temperatures.

 Easy Jello Salad